-A A A A A A A A A A A A A A A A A A A Advanced Life Support (ALS) Special services designed to provide definitive prohospital emergency medical care as defined in California Health and Safety Code 1797,52 Advanced Life Support (ALS) Ambulance An ambulance that has the minimum, one paramedic and one EMT as defined in California Health and Safety Codes 1797.80 and 1797.84 and equipment to provide ALS service to patients ALS Response Time (ART) The measurement of time lapsed from the hour, minute and second the call is dispatched by the County's designated dispatch center to the hour, minute and second of the arrival of a paramedic on the scene, regardless of whether the paramedic is employed by the Contractor.
-Response Times are determined by using information contained in, and reported by, the County's designated dispatch center in the Response Time Compliance Report Ambulance Any vehicle specifically constructed, modified or equipped and used for transporting sick, injured, convalencent, infirmed or otherwise incapacitated person.
+Advanced Life Support (ALS) Special services designed to provide definitive prohospital emergency medical care as defined in California Health and Safety Code 1797.52 Advanced Life Support (ALS) Ambulance An ambulance that has the minimum, one paramedic and one EMT as defined in California Health and Safety Codes 1797.80 and 1797.84 and equipment to provide ALS service to patients ALS Response Time (ART) The measurement of time lapsed from the hour, minute and second the call is dispatched by the County's designated dispatch center to the hour, minute and second of the arrival of a paramedic on the scene, regardless of whether the paramedic is employed by the Contractor.
+Response Times are determined by using information contained in, and reported by, the County's designated dispatch center in the Response Time Compliance Report Ambulance Any vehicle specifically constructed, modified or equipped and used for transporting sick, injured, convalescent, infirmed or otherwise incapacitated person.
 Annual Report Contractor shall submit Annual Report summarizing the previous fiscal year's activities and performance that shall include but not be limited to those reports listed in Exhibit D.

-Control of the contro The state of the s Base Hospital Hazel Hawkins Memorial Hospital is approved by San Benito County EMS Agency to provide on line medical advice and The day of the same of the sam medical control to paramedica Business Day Any day the County offices are open for public business, The same and the s excluding weekends, holidays and County imposed furloughs.
-Computer Aided Dispatch A system consisting of associated hardware and software to (CAD) facilitate call taking, unit selection, resource dispatch, deployment, event time-stamping, creation and real time maintenance of incident database and management information Single Annual Control of the State of the St system, Code 2 Call Immediate dispatch and response of first responders and ambulance, no lights and strens Code 3 Call Immediate dispatch and response of first responders and No. of the second secon ambulance with lights and sirens Contract Administrator San Benito County Emergency Medical Services Agency Contract Anniversary July 1 COI Continuous Quality Improvement Deployment Plan An operational methodology that lists and defines the number of unit hours to be supplied by the Contractor, along with the placement of these units, by hour of day and day of week based 1 on historical demand patterns.
-Emergency As defined by the California Health and Safety Code 1797.70, , T emergency means a condition or situation in which an j individual has a need for immediate medical attention, or where the potential for such need is perceived by emergency medical • personnel or a public safety agency.
-Emergency Medical Care The committee appointed by the Board of Supervisors that is Commission (EMCC) advisory to the BMS Agency and Board of Supervisors, and makee recommendations regarding standards, rules and 1 regulations related to the medical and clinical aspects of ALS and ambulance service and prehospital care Emergency Medical As defined by Health and Safety Code, Section 1797.80 Technician (EMT) , EMS Agency San Benito County Emergency Medical Services Agency Exception À late response determined by response time oriteria Exclusive Operating Area An EMS area or sub-area of San Benito County that restricts (EOA) operations to one or more emergency advanced life support , ambulance providers as defined by California Health and Safety Code 1797.85 Exemption A determination to exolude an BMS event from the - predetermined response time criteria due to factors outside of , , the Contractor's control.
-First Responder A fire department vehicle or police vehicle with personnel capable of providing appropriate prehospital care.
-HIPAA Health Insurance Portability and Accountability Act of 1996 Medical Direction Direction given to ambulance personnel by a base hospital feet man had as did. physician through direct volce contact or approved MICN, as required by applicable medical protocols.
-Medical Director A physician with experience in emergency medical systems or at Widelple. who provides medical oversight to the EMS System, pursuant to 11 WAY TO A TOTAL OF A STRIKE IN THE TRANS TO A STRIKE IN THE TRANSPORT OF THE STRIKE TO
+County EMS Agency to provide on-line medical advice and medical control to paramedics medical control to paramedics Any day the County offices are open for public business, excluding weekends, holidays and County imposed furloughs.
+A system consisting of associated hardware and software to facilitate call taking, unit selection, resource dispatch, deployment, event time-stamping, creation and real time maintenance of incident database and management information system.
+Immediate dispatch and response of first responders and ambulance, no lights and strens Immediate dispatch and response of first responders and ambulance with lights and sirens San Benito County Emergency Medical Services Agency July 1 Continuous Quality Improvement An operational methodology that lists and defines the number of unit hours to be supplied by the Contractor, along with the placement of these units, by hour of day and day of week based on historical demand patterns.
+As defined by the California Health and Safety Code 1797.70, emergency means a condition or situation in which an individual has a need for immediate medical attention, or where the potential for such need is perceived by emergency medical personnel or a public safety agency.
+The committee appointed by the Board of Supervisors that is advisory to the BMS Agency and Board of Supervisors, and makes recommendations regarding standards, rules and regulations related to the medical and clinical aspects of ALS and ambulance service and prehospital care As defined by Health and Safety Code, Section 1797.80 , San Benito County Emergency Medical Services Agency A late response determined by response time criteria An EMS area or sub-area of San Benito County that restricts operations to one or more emergency advanced life support ambulance providers as defined by California Health and Safety Code 1797.85 A determination to exclude an EMS event from the predetermined response time criteria due to factors outside of the Contractor's control, A fire department vehicle or police vehicle with personnel capable of providing appropriate prehospital care.
+Health Insurance Portability and Accountability Act of 1996 Direction given to ambulance personnel by a base hospital International discountry of the street of th physician through direct voice contact or approved MICN, as physician through direct voice contact or approved MICN, as required by applicable medical protocols.
+A physician with experience in emergency medical systems